 For the first time in history, women are enrolled into the United States Military Academy at West Point, New York.
 On May 28, 1980, 62 of these female cadets graduated and were commissioned as second lieutenants.

-Ten years after the establishment of the U.S. Military Academy in 1802, the growing threat of another war with Great Britain resulted in Congressional action to expand the academy's facilities and increase the West Point corps.
-Beginning in 1817, the U.S. Military Academy was reorganized by superintendent Sylvanus Thayer--later known as the "father of West Point"--and the school became one of the nation's finest sources of civil engineers.
-During the Mexican-American War, West Point graduates filled the leading ranks of the victorious U.S. forces, and with the outbreak of the Civil War former West Point classmates regretfully lined up against one another in the defense of their native states.
+Ten years after the establishment of the U.S. Military Academy in 1802, the growing threat of another war with Great Britain resulted in Congressional action to expand the academy’s facilities and increase the West Point corps.
+Beginning in 1817, the U.S. Military Academy was reorganized by superintendent Sylvanus Thayer—later known as the “father of West Point”—and the school became one of the nation’s finest sources of civil engineers.

-In 1870, the first African American cadet was admitted into the U.S. Military Academy, and in 1976, the first female cadets.
+In 1877, Henry Ossian Flipper became the first African American graduate of the U.S. Military Academy.
 The academy is now under the general direction and supervision of the department of the U.S. Army and has an enrollment of more than 4,000 students.